- Learning Centre

 Read the following sections for further information.

 Some employees will be glad to return to the office.
 Others less so.
-This could affect your firm’s culture, lead to absenteeism, and lower productivity.
+This could affect your firm’s culture, absenteeism, and lead to increased or decreased productivity.

 Ask each member of your team these four questions, through a survey or a one-to-one conversation: